ConduitNetwork/docs/getting_started/cli/getting_started.rst

 Setup
 ----------------
 The first thing that needs to be done after installing the cli is pointing the cli to the appliance.
 The CLI can be pointed at many appliances and uses the RESTful OAUTH public developer apis to perform tasks.
-To set this up simply add a remote appliance with the morpheus remote add command.
+To set this up simply add a remote appliance with the conduit remote add command.

   .. code-block:: text

-      morpheus remote add myappliance https://applianceUrl
+      conduit remote add myappliance https://applianceUrl
-      morpheus remote use myappliance
+      conduit remote use myappliance
-      morpheus login
+      conduit login

 There are several commands available when dealing with configuration of remote appliances.
 To see what commands are available just type

   .. code-block:: text

-      morpheus remote
+      conduit remote

 Getting Started
 ^^^^^^^^^^^^^^^^
-To get started with the morpheus CLI its helpful to use morpheus shell.
+To get started with the conduit CLI its helpful to use conduit shell.
 The shell provides a handy shell with history and some autocomplete features for learning to use it.
-All commands mentioned prefixed with morpheus can be omitted since we are in shell mode.
+All commands mentioned prefixed with conduit can be omitted since we are in shell mode.

 To confirm that we are hooked into the appliance properly lets check our authentication information:

 .. code-block:: text

-    morpheus> whoami
+    conduit> whoami
     Current User
     ==================